 What Method(s) Is the Jury Consultant Using to Customize Your Project?

-- Why This Is Important: As we discussed in the March 2012 issue of Insights, different methodologies answer different kinds of questions.
+- Why This Is Important: As we discussed in Part 1, different methodologies answer different kinds of questions.
 Accordingly, it is important for you to know what type of data (quantitative and/or qualitative) will be collected and how the data will be analyzed to address your research questions.
 Regardless of the type of data collected, the conclusions drawn from the research should be grounded in the research data.
 You should be able to tell where conclusions come from.
 During each stage of the research, confirm that the type of data being collected will give you information to address your research goals.

 - Consequences of Poor Practices: Selection of the wrong methodology, or improper analysis of collected data, means you cannot trust your results.
 As they say, “You can’t use a hammer to tighten a screw.”